operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ### Catalog maintainers

-With declarative config, catalog maintainers can focus on operator curation and compatibility.
+With file-based catalogs, catalog maintainers can focus on operator curation and compatibility.
 Since operator authors have already produced operator-specific indexes for their operators, catalog maintainers can build their catalog simply by rendering each operator index into a subdirectory of the catalog's root index directory.